-Here, I have shown that an inductive logic articulated in terms of non-opinionated confidence orderings can identify a unique and intuitively rational state of total ignorance that can evolve (in a plausible way) towards different belief states as evidence is learned.
+Here, I have shown that an inductive logic articulated in terms of non-opinionated confidence orderings is able to identify a unique and intuitively rational state of total ignorance that can evolve (in a plausible way) towards different belief states as evidence is learned.
 Norton's ideal is attainable.